R-1 Visa: Key Takeaways

 Applying for an R-1 visa includes several steps that need to be taken by both you and your sponsor.

-1. Ask The Religious Organization To File A Petition
+1. The Religious Organization Files A Petition

-Ask the sponsoring religious organization to file Form I-129, Petition for a Nonimmigrant Worker.
-The petition is filed with the USCIS and serves as an official request to define the religious worker as an R-1 visa beneficiary.
+The application serves as an official request to define the religious worker as an R-1 visa beneficiary.

 Once USCIS approves the petition, they will send Form I-797, Notice of Action to the religious organization, confirming you can start the application process.

-2. File Form DS-160
+2. The Applicant Files Form DS-160

-3. Attend Your Visa Interview
+3. The Applicant Attends A Visa Interview

 Depending on your nationality and background, there may be additional security clearance procedures, which can add time to the processing of your visa application.